 The current population of North Cowichan (based on the 2021 Statistics Canada census) is 31,990.
 In 1991, the community had 21,360 residents and has since grown by 50% over the last 30 years.
-With the OCP built-out an additional 25,355 residential doors are expected with in the Municipality which would increase the Municipality's population to over 90,000 people.
+In a long-term "full build out" scenario according to the visions of the OCP's land use designations, an additional 25,355 residential doors could be accommodated without significantly amending the OCP, which would increase the Municipality's population to over 90,000 people.